bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 # Short-Frame-Price-Prediction
-Build an algorithm that can predict LOB future states, in order to find optimal opportunities for liquidation

-While Ripple uses market makers for liquidations, I got the idea that in many cases, businesses or individuals might need to liquidate large amounts of $$ on short time frames.
-For any organization that has to perform high-volume purchases or liquidations on the market, this could be a helpful model to reduce slippage and other costs.
+Build an algorithm that can predict LOB future states, in order to find optimal opportunities for liquidation.
+Businesses or individuals might need to liquidate large amounts of $$ on short time frames.
+For any organization that has to perform high-volume purchases or liquidations on the market, this could reduce costs.

 # Quick Guide
-I used my own computer terminal to stream the websocket and to transform the data to create a new dataset.
-That dataset is used in the visual and modeling notebook
+I used my own terminal to stream the websocket and to transform the data to create a new dataset, which is used in the visuals and modeling notebook in Google Colab
 * The websocket folder contains the classes and websocket I use to collect data
 * The data and feature processing folder contains the transformations and aggregations I did to create my dataset for visuals and models
 * The PyOrderBook_visuals notebook contains all my code for the visuals about the data itself